Paninternational Flight 112

 Paninternational Flight 112 was a BAC One-Eleven operated by German airline Paninternational that crashed in Hamburg on 6 September 1971 while attempting to land on an autobahn following the failure of both engines.
 The accident killed 22 passengers and crew out of 121 on board.

 Aircraft

-The aircraft, registered as D-ALAR, had its first flight the year before the accident.
+The aircraft involved was a BAC One-Eleven registered as D-ALAR and first flew one year before the accident.